tadashi9e/gprolog-utf8/README.md

 Identifiers that start with uppercase are variables, identifiers that start with lowercase are atoms.

-But East asia languages (also known as 'CJK') characters are caseless caracters.
+But east asian languages (also known as 'CJK') characters are caseless characters.
 There are no 'Upper case characters' or 'Lower case characters' in Japanese.

 Examples